MurodAzizov/MoveCon/privacy_policy.md

 The Application does not require any user registration.
 The Application does not require the user to provide any personal information.

-The User Provided location information that this Application uses is the information you provide directly within the Application when showing speed, distance, location and speed warning above setup values.
-Else User Provided audio file information that this Application uses is the information for warning by sound.
+The User Provided location data information that this Application uses is the information you provide directly within the Application when showing speed, distance and location.
+Else User Provided audio file information that this Application uses is the information for speed warning above using audio file.

-All location and audio file information are only accessed, showed and played in Application on your mobile device.
+All location data and audio file information are only accessed, showed and played in Application on your mobile device.

 Automatically Collected Information